aikikode/viking_chess/README.md

 How to move
 -----------
-- All knights move like a rook from ordinary chess.
+- All knights move like a rook from ordinary chess (horizontally and vertically)
 - King can move 3 cells maximum
 - Knights and the king cannot jump over other ones and the throne
 - Knights and the king (once it steps away from the throne) cannot be placed